AronKinne/SeoSort/README.md

 # Seo-Sort

 This application sorts an array of numbers with Seo-Sort.
-Therefor it takes ten numbers in a random order and sorts.
-Only positive numbers from 1 to n are used.
+Therefor it takes ten numbers in a random order and sorts them.
+Negitave numbers are possible, but each of them need to be a successor or predecessor of one of each other.
 The algorithm works inplace.

 ## How to use